PvPClt/project/album_en.md

 ![](Images/En_Album_39.jpg)

 Ukrainian front.
 Russian rear camp.
-A priest offers soldiers “presidential” crosses as amulets.
+A priest offers soldiers “presidential” crosses as talismans.

 **Priest:**

 — Soldiers!
-Our God-protected President orders you to wear these crosses with his initials.
-They’ll shield you from enemy bullets.
+Our president, protected by God's grace, orders you to wear these crosses bearing his initials.
+They will protect you from enemy bullets.

 **Soldier:**